 Another great dive that this location boasts are the Blue Holes in Palau.
 These Blue Holes are what is known as a huge cavern.
 This cavern offers the perfect backdrop of ambient light and bright blue water.
-For divers wishing to return home from Palau with an epic picture of themselves enjoying the splendour of the ocean, then look no further than Blue Holes Palau.
+For divers wishing to return home from Palau with an epic picture of themselves enjoying the splendor of the ocean, then look no further than Blue Holes Palau.
 There is no doubt that you will have the best time Palau scuba diving.
 The Palau diving reviews really do speak for themselves.
 This dive location is out of this world!

-It goes without saying that Palau scuba diving offers us a lot of variance when it comes to marine life.
+It goes without saying that Palau scuba diving offers us a lot of variances when it comes to marine life.
 Seeing Clown Triggerfish at Blue Corner is just half of the excitement of this unique dive spot.
-The other half lies within the sandy channels that cross the shelf, a little further back from the drop off.
+The other half lies within the sandy channels that cross the shelf, a little further back from the drop-off.
 As you unhook yourself from the ridge, usually exhausted from all of the excitement, you will drift back and the strong currents will subside.
-On the hard coral covered shelf you will be able to find hundreds of different species of fish.
+On the hard coral covered shelf, you will be able to find hundreds of different species of fish.
 Manta rays, eagle rays, turtles and Napoleon wrasse are not uncommon in this area.
 If that isn't enough to persuade you to take a trip to Palau you can also find here clown triggers, triggerfish, jacks, large dogtooth tuna, schooling barracudas and many different species of butterfly fish.
 Don't get to close to the king triggers, as they are known to become very aggressive when it comes to defending their territory and in some cases chase divers all the way up to the surface.

-When you move towards the sandy pathway, you will often come across white tip sharks sleeping on the bottom of the sea bed.
-During certain times of the year in Palau, you are able to encounter enormous schools of moorish idols.
+When you move towards the sandy pathway, you will often come across white tip sharks sleeping on the bottom of the seabed.
+During certain times of the year in Palau, you are able to encounter enormous schools of Moorish idols.
 Huge spawning aggregations of Bohar Snapper are another thing that Palau is well known for.
 And remember to look out for large schools of barracuda during your safety stop past the coral ridge looking over into the open ocean.

-This splendid wall dive is a favourite by many pelagic.
+This splendid wall dive is a favorite by many pelagic.
 Expect to see marine life of all different kinds and ensure you take your camera!
 If you manage to tear your eyes away from the array of different fish, the wall is also host to thick corals, home to nudibranch, mantis shrimps and morays to same just a few attractions.
 This is one of the main reasons that so many people visit Palau.

 Palau's wet season is know to be from May to November.
 The best time to dive Palau and to see sharks would be during the months of March and April, with fewer sharks turning up in May, October and November.
 The currents and temperature are the key environmental factors which affect the shark numbers, the faster the current and the cooler the water the more sharks will be around.